-In addition to the area closures described above and in Warren (2019) that are likely to reduce impacts from vessels on Southern Residents, WDFW included additional measures as part of the proposed action to further reduce impacts from vessels on Southern Resident killer whales including:
+WDFW also included additional measures as part of the proposed action to further reduce impacts from non-tribal fishing vessels on Southern Resident killer whales including:

 - 1. Continuing implementation of a package of outreach and education programs.
 This will include educational material for boating regulations, Be Whale Wise guidelines, the voluntary no-go zone, and the adjustment or silencing of sonar in the presence of SRKWs.
 Education and outreach efforts would be focused at boat launches and marinas in the San Juan Islands and key access points for vessels intending to travel to the islands, as well as commercial and recreational fishing vessels. - 2.
-Continuing the promotion of adhering to a voluntary "No-Go" Whale Protection Zone along the western side of San Juan Island in MA 7 for all recreational boats-fishing and non-fishing-and commercial fishing vessels (with the exception of the Fraser Panel sockeye fisheries) (Figure 24).
-The geographic extent of this area will stretch from Mitchell Bay in the north to Cattle Point in the south, and extend offshore 1/4 mile between these locations.
+Continuing the promotion of adhering to a voluntary "No-Go" Whale Protection Zone along the western side of San Juan Island in WCR 7 for all recreational boats-fishing and non-fishing-and commercial fishing vessels (with the exception of the Fraser Panel sockeye fisheries46) (Figure 33).
+The geographic extent of this area will stretch from Mitchell Bay in the north to Cattle Point in the south, and extend offshore 1⁄2 mile between these locations.
 The voluntary "No-Go" Zone extends further offshore-out to 1⁄2 mile-from a point centered on Lime Kiln Lighthouse.
-This area reflects expansion of the San Juan County Marine Stewardship Area currently being considered and the full protected area identified by the Pacific Whale Watch Association and is consistent with that proposed by NOAA Fisheries as Alternative 4 in the 2009 Environmental Assessment on New Regulations to Protect SRKWs from Vessel Effects in Inland Waters of Washington and represents the area most frequently utilized for foraging and socialization in the San Juan Islands.
-WDFW will continue to work with San Juan County and will plan to adjust their outreach on a voluntary zone to be consistent with any outcomes of the current marine spatial planning process.
-To improve conditions for the whales, WDFW will ask all vessels to stay out of this key area to provide the full benefits of a quiet foraging area free from disturbance.
+This area reflects the San Juan County Marine Stewardship Area47 extended in 2018 and the full protected area recognized by the Pacific Whale Watch Association48 and is consistent with that proposed by NOAA Fisheries as Alternative 4 in the 2009 Environmental Assessment on New Regulations to Protect SRKWs from Vessel Effects in Inland Waters of Washington and represents the area most frequently utilized for foraging and socialization in the San Juan Islands.
+WDFW will continue to work with San Juan County and will plan to adjust their outreach on a voluntary No Go zone to be consistent with any outcomes of current marine spatial planning processes.